vthz/chat-application-using-python-socket/README.md

 # chat-application-using-python-socket
-A chat application made by using Python sockets
+A chat application made using Python sockets